From Posts to Purpose: How Nonprofits Are Winning on LinkedIn

 Illustration: Madhura Bante / Simit Bhagat Studios

-A few months ago, we explored how nonprofits can use social media to share their mission and build real, supportive communities.
-In our blog, How Do I Create an Effective Social Media Strategy for My Nonprofit?, we talked about how stories—especially honest, heartfelt ones—can turn digital platforms into spaces of connection and trust.
+A few months ago, we sat down to unpack how nonprofits can use social media to share their mission and grow real, supportive communities.
+In our blog post, “How Do I Create an Effective Social Media Strategy for My Nonprofit?“, we talked about how honest, heartfelt stories can turn online platforms into places of connection and trust.

 But what about LinkedIn?

 Most people still think of it as a place for corporate updates and job hunting.
 But that’s changing.
 For nonprofits, LinkedIn has quietly become a space for thoughtful conversations, advocacy, and meaningful partnerships.
-Some organisations are using it to tell stories that go beyond program updates—stories that bring out the human side of their work, right in the middle of this very professional platform.
+Some organisations are using it to tell stories that go beyond program updates, stories that bring out the human side of their work, right in the middle of this very professional platform.

 So how are they doing it?
-How are they making LinkedIn more than a digital résumé—something that actually fuels change?
+How are they making LinkedIn more than a digital résumé, something that actually fuels change?
 Let’s take a closer look.

-1. ASCO – Using LinkedIn to Build a Skilled, Diverse Workforce
+1. ASCO: Using LinkedIn to Build a Skilled, Diverse Workforce

-At the American Society of Clinical Oncology (ASCO), LinkedIn isn’t just a recruitment tool—it’s part of how they’re working toward their mission of conquering cancer.
+At the American Society of Clinical Oncology (ASCO), LinkedIn isn’t just a recruitment tool; it’s part of how they’re working toward their mission of conquering cancer.
 Representing nearly 45,000 oncology professionals, ASCO wanted a way to help their staff grow, stay connected to purpose, and feel supported.

-2. Dasra – How a Founder’s Voice Fuels Connection
+2. Dasra: How a Founder’s Voice Fuels Connection

-Sometimes it’s not the organisation that draws people in—it’s the people behind it.
+Sometimes it’s not the organisation that draws people in, it’s the people behind it.
 Neera Nundy, Co-founder and Partner at Dasra, shows just how powerful a founder’s voice can be.

-3. International Coach Federation – From Awareness to Action
+3. International Coach Federation: From Awareness to Action

 With over 24 million followers, TED’s LinkedIn page is more than just a feed of popular talks.
 It’s full of reflections, behind-the-scenes glimpses, interviews with speakers, and reminders that big ideas can live in small moments too.

-5. Bat Conservation International – Turning Niche Content into LinkedIn Conversations
+5. Bat Conservation International: Turning Niche Content into LinkedIn Conversations

-You might not think bat conservation would get much traction on LinkedIn—but Bat Conservation International (BCI) proves that even niche causes can resonate widely when the storytelling is right.
+You might not think bat conservation would get much traction on LinkedIn, but Bat Conservation International (BCI) proves that even niche causes can resonate widely when the storytelling is right.

 With 9,000 followers, BCI may not have a huge following.
 But their posts consistently get hundreds of likes, often more than what you’d expect even from much larger pages.

-Final Reflections: Turning Connections into Collective Action
+Last Thoughts: Turning Connections into Group Action

 It doesn’t take a massive budget or a perfect strategy.
 Just a clear voice.
 A little consistency.
 And a willingness to show the human side of your work.